nlamo/db-class-website/README.md

 - Set up the ssh tunnel at localhost, which is now fairly easy to use.
 - Styling for the sign-up form is likely complete.
 Might tweak it a bit more.
 - A 'Project Overview' document has been provided to provide reasonable assumptions and describe the functionality of the application.
+- ER diagram and high-level schema are virtually complete.
 - The UI (dashboard) for 'Employer' is basically complete, apart from minor changes.
 - The UI (dashboard) for 'User' is also basically complete, apart from bits of tweaking.
 - The UIs for payments for 'Employer' and 'User' have been created.